 Once some normality returned, the farmers discovered that they could dig through the ash to plant vines in the soil beneath.
 The ash provided valuable minerals and helped retain moisture in the soil.
 The technique of covering the red earth with a mulch of volcanic gravel, known as picon, is still used today.

 Another unique aspect of Lanzarote wines is that the island escaped the disease of phylloxera that devastated vineyards in other parts of the world.
-As a result the vines had to be grafted onto disease free rootstock, but Lanzarote escaped the disease and so the vines here are ungrafted.
+As a result the vines had to be grafted onto disease free rootstock.
+Lanzarote escaped the disease and so the vines here are ungrafted.

 Lanzarote wine – the challenges

 With no lakes and rivers for irrigation and very low levels of rainfall, wine making in Lanzarote is quite a challenge!
-The cool winds from the north bring moisture, which forms as dew in the early morning, running down to the vine roots which are planted in hollows or hoyos of 1-2 metres deep.
+The cool winds from the north bring moisture, which forms as dew in the early morning.
+It then runs down to the vine roots which are planted in hollows or hoyos of 1-2 metres deep.

-Low walls of volcanic rock known as zoco, make a semi-circle around the vine to protect it from the wind, creating a warm microclimate in which the vines thrive.
+Low walls of volcanic rock known as zoco, make a semi-circle around the vine to protect it from the wind.
+This creates a warm microclimate in which the vines thrive.

 Needless to say, maintaining the walls, digging out the hollows and harvesting the grapes is backbreaking work, that can only be done by hand.
-Because of this, the yield of the La Geria wines is low, at only 300-400 vines per hectare, compared to 7000 vines per hectare in other countries.
+Because of this, the yield of the La Geria wines is low, at only 300-400 vines per hectare.
+Compare this to 7000 vines per hectare in other countries.

 In the winter, the vines are pruned right back, so that all their energy is concentrated into a single harvest.
-Harvesting starts in early July when the grapes are picked in the cool of the morning, filling 20 kg baskets which have to be carried by hand.
+Harvesting starts in early July when the grapes are picked in the cool of the morning.
+Baskets weighing 20 kg have to be carried by hand.

-The aim is to pick into small containers, to avoid the grapes being crushed and starting to ferment, ensuring that the highest quality wines can be produced.
+The aim is to pick into small containers, to avoid the grapes being crushed and starting to ferment.
+This ensures that the highest quality wines can be produced.

 Quality wines in Lanzarote

-With such a low yield it’s all about quality rather than quantity and the winemakers are increasingly investing in the latest modern equipment, such as mechanised grape presses and steel wine vats to ensure the consistency and quality of their wines.
+With such a low yield it’s all about quality rather than quantity.
+The winemakers are increasingly investing in the latest modern equipment.
+Mechanised grape presses and steel wine vats will ensure the consistency and quality of their wines.

 The best wines can use the Denomination of Origin Lanzarote (D.O.
 Lanzarote) which is a guarantee of quality in the local wines.
 Because the quantities produced are small, they tend to be sold and drunk in Lanzarote and Spain.

-Taking a wine tour is a great opportunity to try some unique and unusual wines while you’re on holiday, as you probably won’t find them in any supermarkets when you get home!
+Taking a wine tour is a great opportunity to try some unique and unusual wines while you’re on holiday.
+You probably won’t find them in any supermarkets when you get home!

-Having said that Wine Shop Lanzarote, sister company of Wine Tours Lanzarote, have taken some of their most popular Lanzarote wines and made them available for shipping to the UK, so you can still buy your favourite wines from them.
+Wine Shop Lanzarote, sister company of Wine Tours Lanzarote, have taken some of their most popular Lanzarote wines and made them available for shipping to the UK.
+So, you can still buy your favourite wines from them.

 Try some of these carefully selected Lanzarote wines and have them delivered in the UK and Ireland with Wine Shop Lanzarote